 Population estimates by marital status for the years 2002 to 2010 were revised and published in July 2015 alongside new population estimates by marital status for the years 2011 to 2014.
 The differences resulting from the change in methodology are explained in the bulletin Population estimates by marital status and living arrangements - England and Wales, 2002 to 2014.

 Before May 2012, missing data items collected under the Population (Statistics) Acts 1938 and 1960 required for the production of birth statistics were imputed (age of mother, age of father, number of previous children both live-born and stillborn, and duration of marriage or civil partnership).
 Details on the method and level of imputation for each year is available in our User guide to birth statistics.
-Following changes to the Population (Statistics) Act 1938 in May 2012 (see the Coherence and comparability section), data on previous children have not been imputed as only a small number of records are missing this information.
+Following changes to the Population (Statistics) Act 1938 in May 2012, data on previous children have not been imputed as only a small number of records are missing this information.

 Prior to March 2018, duration of marriage and age of mother and father were imputed.
 Since the introduction of RON, less than 1% of mothers' and fathers' ages are not available from the birth registration.
 As a result, imputation was discontinued in March 2018 to improve efficiency in processing, given there is negligible impact on accuracy.
 This affects birth statistics for the 2018 data year onwards.

 Information on occupation of the father and the mother is only coded on 10% of births.
 This has been shown to give a good approximation to the actual data while being cost effective.
-As a result, birth statistics that use these data, such as breakdowns by National Statistics Socio-economic Classification (NS-SEC) are weighted to known totals of all birth registrations by mother’s age and birthweight.
+As a result, birth statistics that use these data, such as breakdowns by National Statistics Socio-economic Classification (NS-SEC) are weighted to known totals of all birth registrations by mother's age and birthweight.
 Standard errors are published alongside the statistics by NS-SEC.
 Numbers of live births for each NS-SEC class may differ between tables because they are based on a 10% sample and the weighting method used.
 More information on how birth statistics by socio-economic classification are compiled can be found in our User guide to birth statistics.

 Output quality trade-offs